joshuajnoble/transformers_4_forecasting/index.md

 ![Hourly](/images/hourly_values.png)

+Patterns, but nothing that indicates seasonality.

 We also check that this is stationary with a KPSS and ADF test (yay, good old fashioned stats!)
-[Stationarity](https://github.com/joshuajnoble/transformers_4_forecasting/blob/main/forecasting_eda.ipynb#Stationarity)
+[Stationarity](https://nbviewer.org/github/joshuajnoble/transformers_4_forecasting/blob/main/forecasting_eda.ipynb#Stationarity)

-Next, we can use the `SelectKBest` to look at what affects PM2.5 [SelectKBest](https://github.com/joshuajnoble/transformers_4_forecasting/blob/main/forecasting_eda.ipynb#SelectKBest)
+Next, we can use the `SelectKBest` to look at what affects PM2.5 [SelectKBest](https://nbviewer.org/github/joshuajnoble/transformers_4_forecasting/blob/main/forecasting_eda.ipynb#SelectKBest)

 ```
 Feature 2 CO: 550607.964325